The narrow road through Desfiladero de los Beyos

-Desfiladero de los Beyos is an amazing gorge located between the provinces of Leon in Castile and León and Asturias, in northern Spain.
-It’s one of the most scenic canyon roads of Spain.
+Desfiladero de los Beyos is an amazing gorge located between the provinces of León in Castile and León and Asturias, in Spain.
+It’s one of the most scenic canyon roads in Spain.

-The gorge is traversed by the twisty N625 road.
-It’s 16.6km (10.31 miles) long running north-south from Ceneya to Oseja de Sajambre.
-The road follows the natural course of Sella River, through one of the most extraordinary defiles in Europe.
+The gorge is traversed by the twisty yet paved N625 road.
+It’s 16.6 km (10.31 miles) long, running north-south from Ceneya to Oseja de Sajambre.
+The road follows the natural course of the Sella River, through one of the most extraordinary defiles in Europe.

 When was the road through Desfiladero de los Beyos built?